 .”
 While Fox News should be commended for providing a forum for a CEO who espouses the benefits of capitalism, it's notable that the transcript of the interview left out Rothbard’s name.
-While it is not clear why Fox News omitted Rothbard, it is clear that his spirit and philosophy of Anarcho-capitalism lives through Ron Paul, and those in power can no longer act as the gatekeepers of truth and control the flow of information the way they once did.
+The reason for the omission may not be clear, but it is clear that Rothbard's spirit and philosophy of Anarcho-capitalism lives through Ron Paul, and those in power can no longer act as the gatekeepers of truth and control the flow of information the way they once did.

 In summary, centralized and politically driven systems attract unscrupulous individuals because they reward dishonest practices while making the path to success more difficult for honest people who wish to expose the truth.
 Only decentralized, non-coercive systems and the understanding that these types of systems alone, based upon voluntary and mutually beneficial exchanges, are capable of encouraging honest behavior and helping plan sponsors and participants effectively deal with the challenges of a complex investment marketplace.
 A system where information is equally available to buyers and sellers will necessarily make people less gullible and much more discriminating in their investment decisions.
 Participants will become much less likely to believe retirement plan providers’ sales pitches without understanding all of the details.
 To put these systems in place, we don’t need more coercive rules.
 We simply need more freedom.